aestears/aestears.github.io/docs/index.markdown

 layout: home
 Title: Alice Stears Research
 ---
+## Alice Stears Research
 This is the home page of my website!
 I am a Ph.D.
 Candidate in the Laughlin lab at the University of Wyoming.